praveenscience/FinalYear-Project-Ideas/README.md

   to respective link of portfolio, with flutter it can be made beautifully._
 * Instagram Clone
-  > _Building a working Instagram clone using Flutter and Firebase
+  > _Building a working Instagram clone using Flutter and Firebase._

 ## AI/ML